-Consistent with the Final Public Involvement Plan for the Airport dated September 16, 2019 (the "Final PIP"), all persons identified on Table 2, Community Notification List, have been notified on the availability of the Draft Phase III Report.
-The Airport is providing a 21-day review period to allow for comments from the public and Massachusetts Department of Environmental Protection ("MassDEP").
-The Airport will accept comments on the Draft Phase III Report until April 25, 2022.
-Comments received by the public and MassDEP will be documented and addressed in the Final Phase III Report which will be submitted to the MassDEP by June 6, 2022.
+Consistent with the Final Public Involvement Plan for the Airport dated September 16, 2019 (the "Final PIP"), all persons identified on Table 2, Community Notification List, have been notified on the availability of the Final Phase III Report.
+The Airport previously provided a 21-day review period to allow for comments from the public.
+Public comments were received from Mr. Tom Cambareri and the Massachusetts Department of Environmental Protection (MassDEP).
+Where appropriate, Mr. Cambareri's and MassDEP's comments have been incorporated into this Final Phase III Report.
+A copy of the comments received are included in Appendix B.

-HW has prepared this Draft Phase III Report in accordance with the Massachusetts Contingency Plan 310 CMR 40.0000 (MCP).
+HW has prepared this Final Phase III Report in accordance with the Massachusetts Contingency Plan 310 CMR 40.0000 (MCP).
 The Draft Phase III Report has also been prepared consistent with the Final PIP.